Contact Us for a Free Consultation (213) 542-0979

 How Are Sex Crimes Determined To Be Either Misdemeanors Or Felonies?

-It may involve some other sex crime that is obviously against somebody's will and is a serious violation of that person's physical space.
-Misdemeanor sex crimes are usually going to be in the category of sexual batteries, like touching somebody in an intimate part of their body, assaults and other less serious misdemeanor type conduct, lewd conduct and solicitation.
+Misdemeanor sex crimes are usually going to be in the category of sexual battery, like touching somebody in an intimate part of their body, assaults, and other less serious misdemeanor-type conduct, lewd conduct, and solicitation.
 A crime in the misdemeanor category is not as violative of the person's body as a crime in the felony category.

 Common Types Of Sex Crimes We Handle

 We also see a lot of 288-A charges, which deal with people who are involved with touching minors under the age of 18 in an inappropriate manner.
-I do a lot of federal child pornography cases in which people are doing things on the internet involving children and the FBI gets involved.
+I do a lot of federal child pornography cases in which people are doing things on the internet involving children, and the FBI gets involved.

 I handle cases involving date rape.
-So, I've handled countless types of cases, but it all usually boils down to whether or not the prosecutors can prove the particular sex charges, which boils down to whether or not they have the evidence.
+So, I've handled countless cases, but it all usually boils down to whether or not the prosecutors can prove the particular sex charges, which boils down to whether or not they have the evidence.

 I've seen large prostitution rings being dealt with by the federal government.
-The feds usually get involved in very sophisticated cases where they have to spend money and manpower in order to investigate and prosecute the case.
-The state is going to deal with simpler, straightforward sex crimes, and the federal government is not going to waste their time or resources on those types of cases.
+The feds usually get involved in sophisticated cases where they must spend money and workforce to investigate and prosecute them.

 How Can I Protect Myself If Arrested For a Sex Crime